 Camping and Barbeque

 Camping in Nodake Lake Park is complete with amenities.
-From bungalows, fireplace, and restrooms.
+From bungalows, cabin, fireplace, and restrooms.
 Please check out this website for detailed information about the camping and rental fee.

 To connect each side of the park, they built a bridge.
 A bridge that makes for a nice view.